ÔTSU-E Popular Paintings of Japan

 From April 24 to 15 June 2019 at the House of Culture of Japan in Paris, 101 bis, Quai Branly

-- Otsu-e or "Ôtsu's images" are stencilled paintings that became popular throughout the Edo period from the early 17th to the mid-19th century.
-They were sold to travelers and pilgrims on the Tôkaidô road linking Kyoto to Edo (now Tokyo), and the city of Ôtsu is the first relay.
-The themes of these paintings - numbering about one hundred and twenty - were first religious, before evolving into satirical or moral content.
-The best-known repertoire consists of about ten subjects - such as the demon disguised as a monk or the girl with wisteria - to whom protective virtues were attributed.
+The Otsu-e or “images of Ôtsu” are paintings executed with a stencil, which enjoyed great popularity throughout the Edo period, from the beginning of the XNUMXth century to the middle of the XNUMXth century.
+They were sold to travelers and pilgrims who took the Tôkaidô road linking Kyoto to Edo (today Tokyo), and for which the city of Ôtsu is the first relay.
+The themes of these paintings - numbering about one hundred and twenty - were initially religious, before evolving towards satirical or moral content.
+The best-known repertoire is made up of around ten subjects - such as the demon disguised as a monk or the girl with wisteria - to which protective virtues were attributed.

 Many nineteenth-century artists, especially from the school ukiyo-e, like Kuniyoshi or Kawanabe Kyôsai, were fascinated by this imagery and drew inspiration from it, producing parodic versions that prolonged their humorous spirit.